Main Claire's Itchy Feet logo

 To tell you the truth, when I was in Peru, I was not so keen on visiting Ecuador.
 My plan was either to take a bus from Peru to Colombia (that would need me to cross through Ecuador) or fly to Colombia and skip Ecuador.

-I had not met anyone from Ecuador during the 6 months I had spent in Peru and in Bolivia by then.
+I had not met anyone during my travel to Ecuador during the 6 months I had spent in Peru and in Bolivia by then.
 At that point of time, I knew that Ecuador’s currency was the US Dollar, which is to say that I knew nothing.

-And then, all of a sudden I came across an opportunity to teach English through a government-run program in Ecuador and made a spontaneous decision to take it.
+And then, all of a sudden I got a reason to travel to Ecuador.
+I came across an opportunity to teach English through a government-run program in Ecuador and made a spontaneous decision to take it.
+That what makes me to start the trip to ecuador.

-I lived in Ecuador for 5 months and traveled to lots of places during that time.
+I lived in Ecuador for 5 months and travel to Ecuador various places during that time.
 The truth is even though Ecuador is smaller compared to its neighbors, it’s one of the most ecologically diverse countries in the world.
+That’s one of the reasons why traveling to Ecuador will be so much fun!

-Ecuador is incredibly diverse.
+Visiting Ecuador will make you realize that Ecuador is incredibly diverse.
 It has got the famed Galapagos island, beaches, volcanos, quaint towns, the Amazon and a lot more.
+I will let you know soon about the best places to visit in Ecuador.

-It’s this kind of incredible diversity that is behind the official tourism slogan “All you need is Ecuador.”
+It’s this kind of incredible diversity that you will find when you travel to Ecuador that is behind the official tourism slogan “All you need is Ecuador.”

 Did You Get Insurance Yet?